tanujveera/ReactJS-Learning/Day5/Readme.md

 Reconciliation Algorithm also known as `React Fiber` introduced in React 16

+The algorithm React uses to diff one tree with another to determine which parts need to be changed.

 ![Reconciliation Algorithm](https://media.dev.to/cdn-cgi/image/width=1000,height=420,fit=cover,gravity=auto,format=auto/https%3A%2F%2Fdev-to-uploads.s3.amazonaws.com%2Fuploads%2Farticles%2Fxjqsuome198owgamcgr3.jpeg "Reconciliation Algorithm")

 Lets say there are many many React components loaded in DOM.
 Whenever there is a change in the components, React re-renders.
 From above image let's say, only green ones are rendered by React, then the virtual DOM should be updated.